observatorium/up/README.md

     	The name of the metric to send in remote-write requests. (default "up") -period duration
-    	The time to wait between remote-write requests. (default 5s) -threshold float
+    	The time to wait between remote-write requests. (default 5s) -queries-file string
+    	A file containing queries to run against the read endpoint.
+  -threshold float
     	The percentage of successful requests needed to succeed overall.
 0 - 1. (default 0.9) -token string